 If you cannot email us the visa refusal letter, then fax us the decision on 0207 112 8479.

-When you receive your UK Visa Refusal, it will explain whether or not you have the right to appeal your refusal.
-Visa appeals are most common for people who are related to, married to, or dependent on British citizens.
+When you receive your UK visa refusal letter, this will explain whether or not you have the right to appeal against your refusal.
+Visa appeals are most common for people who are related to, married to, or dependent on a person who holds settled status or are a British citizen.
+This is now referred as a human rights appeal.

-If you have applied for any of the points-based visas, you won’t have the right to appeal the decision but there is another process called the administrative review to look over these applications.
-This review looks at the points allocated and checks whether your application was correctly assessed by the original officer.
+If you have applied for any of the points-based visas, you do not have the right to appeal against the decision but there is another process called the administrative review to look over these applications.
+This review looks at the points allocated and checks whether your application was correctly assessed by the original Officer.
 Unlike a visa appeal, you cannot attend the First Tier Tribunal.
+Where the administrative review does not resolve the issue, there is other legal remedy available to you however we strongly recommend for you to take legal advice.

 A visa refusal can occur for a number of reasons, often involving simple mistakes made by the applicant.
 These might include an error in your application or failure to provide all the necessary documents.
-In more serious cases, a visa refusal might relate to criminal convictions or false/forged documents.
+In more serious cases, a visa refusal might relate to overstaying in the UK, breach of conditions, criminal convictions or false/forged documents.

-Occasionally, people also apply for the wrong visa entirely as there are so many different visas for the UK that they do not know which one is right.
-These people are perfect applicants and would have been accepted on the correct visa, but unfortunately didn’t have the knowledge necessary to select the correct Tier and show their eligibility properly.
+Occasionally, people also apply for the wrong visa entirely as there are so many different visas for the UK and that they do not know which one is the correct visa category.
+These people are perfect applicants and would have been accepted on the correct visa, but unfortunately didn’t have the necessary knowledge to select the correct visa category and show their eligibility correctly.

 With expertise in Immigration law, our UK Immigration Lawyers can quickly determine the reason for your visa refusal, and tell you exactly what you need to do to be approved.

-Actual UK Visa refusal Note: (taken from a rejected dependant visa in May '08):
+Actual UK visa refusal decision letter (taken from a rejected dependant visa in May '08):

 "You have not given reasonable evidence that suitable accommodation has been provided for you by your sponsor.
 So, I am not satisfied that this meets the requirements of the Housing Act 1985 and that there will be enough room for you and any dependent.